etuecke/cs50finalproject/README.md

 * apology.html:
     - an HTML page that displays whatever error the user may run into.
 * index.html:
-    - the landing page that links users to other pages and log in.
+    - the landing page that links users to other pages
+    - if a user is logged in, it displays movies the user has watched and the user's watchlist
 * layout.html:
     - the base HTML page used as a template for the rest of the HTML pages
 * login.html:
-    - similar to finance
+    - the login page that allows users to log into their accounts
 * lucky.html:
-    - random movie presented to user
+    - an HTML page that displays a random movie presented to user
 * news.html:
-    - uses webscraping to give user recent movie news /recommendations from the New York Times
+    - an HTML page that reads from the New York Times API to give the user recent movie reviews from the New York Times
 * quiz.html:
-    - starter page for quiz
+    - the starter page for quiz
 * quizQuestion1
 * quizQuestion2
 * quizQuestion3
 * quizQuestion4
 * quizResults:
+    - an HTML page that displays movie recommendations based on the user's responses to the quiz
 * register.html:
-    - similar to finance
+    - the registration page that allows a user to register for a new account
 * search.html:
-    - page where the user can input searching criteria
+    - an HTML page where the user can input search criteria to find movies
 * searched.html:
-    - displays the results from the search page
+    - an HTML page that displays the results from the search page
-    - allows users to select movies and add them to the homepageMovies database under various categories
+    - allows users to select movies and add them to movies they have watched or their watchlist
 * reviews.html:
     - allows users to write reviews and also view the reviews written by other users